kharoncode/OC-P14-packages/README.md

    -  rowContainer / rowContainer_base : contains all rows
    -  row / row_base(alone or :hover or :nth-child) : affect all rows
    -  cell / cell_base : affects all cells except those in the column header
-   -  info_base : contains an indication of the number of elements contained and displayed in the table, as well as the pages.
+   -  footer_base : contains an indication of the number of elements contained and displayed in the table and page number
-   -  pagesList_base : contains page numbers and scrolling arrows
-   -  arrowIcone(alone or :hover) : scrolling arrows
-   -  pageButton : page buttons
-   -  activePage (alone or :hover) : page selected
    -  activeCell : cells linked to the selected column
 -  column :
    -  cell / cell_base(alone or :hover) : all cells in the column header